 As these two African elephants play in the river, they are splashing about and having fun tussling with one another.
 The elephant on the left is standing and has its ears raised outwards, flapping and making a fuss.
 The elephant on the right is above the water up to its shoulders during its parade.
 Its trunk curls inwards.
 Both elephants have a dark complexion due to the moisture from the water.

 Other social interactions may include greeting and demonstrations of dominance or submission via various trunk postures.

 African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

 Please, browse my other wildlife photographs similar to ‘Two African Elephants Play In River’ in our African wildlife portfolio.
 Let nature inspire you.
-All our animal photographs are for sale as stock photos licenses and wall art prints on high-quality fine art paper, canvas, modern metal, Alu-Dibond, and acrylic prints.
+All our animal photographs are for sale as stock images licenses.
+All our nature photography pictures are for sale as wall art prints on high-quality fine art paper, canvas, modern metal, Alu-Dibond, and acrylic prints.